About Myanmar

 Permanent forest estate

-The natural-forest PFE comprises an estimated 13.0 million hectares (Table 1); 62% of the PFE’s boundaries have been demarcateda.
-Within the PFE, 9.7 million hectares are designated as production forest, 8.3 million hectares being mixed deciduous and 1.4 million hectares evergreen forestsa.
+a.
+Within the PFE, 9.7 million hectares are designated as production forest, 8.3 million hectares being mixed deciduous and 1.4 million hectares evergreen forests

 Planted forests